qdm12/My-Computing-course/02. Code writing/readme.md

 - Someone went through the headaches already
 - www.stackoverflow.com is your *friend* for that
 - Don't be stubborn and ask people around, it's fine we're all ignorants
-- Always use other's people work, like packages to simplify your life
+- Always use other people's work, like packages to simplify your life

 ## Always test your code ASAP
 - Always **test** your code by running it :running: